 Welcome From the Director

 It takes a village to raise a child.
 At the Crestone Charter School, our devoted community and staff nurture students to develop at the level of the whole person.
-A proficiency based learning model provides students with a strong academic base, yet true education encompasses more.
-From it's inception, the Crestone Charter School has sought out a staff with strong skills dedicated to thinking outside the box and paying attention.
+A proficiency-based learning model provides students with a strong academic base, yet true education encompasses more.
+From its inception, the Crestone Charter School has sought out staff with diverse teaching experiences, but who are also dedicated to thinking outside the box and paying attention.
 We have thus created unique educational programs, such as our travel and ski initiatives, without losing the commitment to academics that gave our school the John Irwin Award for Excellence.

 As a school that thinks outside the box, we value experiential education and learning-through-doing.
-Whether it is studying culinary arts, picking apples in the community garden, or studying culture in India, or Brazil, the Crestone Charter School has it's attention on the whole child.
-Through a dedicated cadre of parent volunteers, we are able to offer students a wide variety of electives to participate in, from cello, to bel canto to equine education.
-Students also engage in nearly every level of school life, including sitting in on hiring committees, participating in discussions on academic content and helping to plan school trips.
+Whether it is studying culinary arts, picking apples in the community garden, or studying culture in India, or Brazil, the Crestone Charter School has its attention on the whole child.
+Through a dedicated cadre of parent volunteers and community mentors, we are able to offer students a wide variety of electives to participate in, from cello, to bel canto to equine education.
+Students also engage in nearly every level of school life, including sitting in on hiring committees, participating in discussions on academic content, and helping to plan school trips.

 Educating the whole child necessitates, in our view, a healthy understanding of conflict and how to engage it in a functional way.
 We thus have designed a restorative practices program that focuses on community involvement in meeting the challenges of conflict and on repairing harm in the event of differences, rather than on a punitive response.
-Our founders hoped to create an innovative school that met the needs of a group of rural students with academic excellence and real life intrigue.
-Twenty-three years later, our school continues in its original tradition and has expanded, as our founders envisioned.
+Our founders hoped to create an innovative school that met the needs of a group of rural students with academic excellence and real-life intrigue.
+Since 1996, our school continues in its original tradition and has expanded, as our founders envisioned.

 If this appeals to you, give us a call at 719-256-4907 to learn more.
 We look forward to your visit.